Rabelais and His World: History of the text

 Bakhtin completed his book on Rabelais (titled Rabelais in the History of Realism) in 1940.
 After several attempts to get the book published fell through, it was submitted as a dissertation for the Candidate of Sciences degree at the Gorky Institute of World Literature in Moscow.
-At the dissertation's defense in 1946, all three official opponents were in favor of awarding Bakhtin a higher doctoral degree: the Doctor of Sciences, and their motion was accepted with a narrow majority vote.
+At the dissertation's defense in 1946, all three official opponents were in favor of awarding Bakhtin a higher doctoral degree, the Doctor of Sciences, and their motion was accepted with a narrow majority vote.
 However, following an assault on the institute published in the press at the time, and after six years of repeated revisions and deliberations, USSR's VAK decided Bakhtin would only receive the Candidate of Sciences degree (roughly equivalent to a research doctorate).
 The book was eventually published in Russian in 1965, under the title Rabelais and Folk Culture of the Middle Ages and Renaissance.
 Its 1968 English translation by Hélène Iswolsky was given the title, Rabelais and His World.
+A new translation (by Sergeiy Sandler) with extensive scholarly apparatus came out in 2025.